 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 No. “Patients often ask me about desserts, as well as entrees with rich sauces,” says Dr. Burg.
 It’s a common myth that these foods cause gout.
 When eaten in moderation, desserts and other rich foods do not affect gout flare-ups.
 But “moderation” is the key word.
 Rich foods may not cause flare-ups directly, but they can cause weight gain.
 And obesity is a major risk factor for gout attacks.

 “At some point, the misconception spread that people with gout should avoid dairy.
-But, in fact, certain dairy products — especially milk — can help you remove uric acid from your body.”
+But in fact, certain dairy products — especially milk — can help you remove uric acid from your body,” he adds.